. . . . . . . . . . . . . . . . . . . .

 • ask Lois about Biology

-began, I was in a free-flow mode.
+With a new school year starting, I was in a free-flow mode.

-Now it was my feelings I was thinking of,
+Now it was my feelings I was thinking of.

-and they were a lot harder to organize.
+And they were a lot harder to organize!

 and quite a bit about boys—plus the thrill of getting